rutherblood/jekyll-now/_posts/2018-05-31-a-paper-a-day-keeps-the-doctor-away.md

 ---
+layout: post
+title: a paper a day keeps the doctor away.
 published: true
 ---
 Lately, I have been fascinated by probability theory, statistics and anything in general which kind of pertains to economics, finance or real-life management of one's resources or as it pertains to gambling.
 Papers which do not fundamentals but provide a different way of seeing the world around us.
 More importantly, these papers need to give us wisdom instead of just preaching math and building theoretical frameworks.